 Once we arrive at the wreck the skipper will motor up the tide and drop the anchor, the skill is ensuring that the boat settles in exactly the right position just uptide of the wreck with your baits fishing back into it, hard on the bottom.
 Weights will be heavier than when drifting, typically 12oz to 1.5lbs depending how much tide is running, to keep your large baits nailed to the seabed.

 For rigs we follow the K.I.S.S principle (Keep It Simple – Stupid!) and all you need is a simple running ledger using a zip slider or similar, a bead and a strong swivel.
-For Conger and Ling your hook length should be around 4 feet of 150lb mono with an 8/0 to 10/0 O’Shaughnessy hook.
-If Cod is the primary target you can step down to a 6/0 pennel rig with 50lb to 80lb trace.
+For Conger and Ling your hook length should be around 4 feet of 150lb to 250lb mono with an 8/0 to 10/0 O’Shaughnessy hook.
+If Cod is the primary target you can step down to a 6/0 pennel rig with an 80lb trace.
 If you fancy targeting the big Bream that reside on the wrecks step down to smaller paternoster rigs or simply use baited feathers.
 But for a rig that will handle Cod, Ling and Conger just stick with the large O’Shaughnessy hook to 150lb trace and be done with it!